 You can still access this documentary on YouTube, but I should warn you, it’s hard to swallow.
-You can watch the full Beth Thomas documentary below:

 Child of Rage gave an insight into seriously disturbed children before true crime became trendy.
 As psychologists look at Beth’s case then and now, we can see just how dangerous abuse and neglect can be when experienced as a young child.
 But we can also see that it is possible to develop a conscience and overcome even the most horrific of struggles.